-Providing outstanding customer service is one of MoDOT's core values and the responsibility of every employee in the organization.
+Providing outstanding customer service is one of MoDOT's core values and is the responsibility of every employee in the organization.
 To actively seek feedback from customers, MoDOT uses a statewide call system and an enhanced online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach.
 The data provided in the graphs reflects how those surveyed customers rated their interaction with MoDOT.

-During the first quarter of 2023, compared to the first quarter of 2022, overall customer satisfaction increased to 81%.
-Politeness of response stayed the same at 95%.
-Customers who were satisfied with the clarity of the response decreased to 84%.
-Responsiveness was down to 81% compared to 86% in 2022.
+During the third quarter of 2023, compared to the third quarter of 2022, overall customer satisfaction increased to 76%.
+Politeness of response increased to 95%.
+Customers who were satisfied with the clarity of the response increased to 88%.
+Responsiveness was up to 84% compared to 81% in 2022.

-The average time to complete customer requests was 3.1 days.
+The average time to complete customer requests was 2.8 days.